Skip to content

 How it Works

-• MotionController: Handle the movement of the map like zooming, panning, and rotating for either user input or app input.
+• MotionController: Handle the movement of the map like zooming, panning, and rotating for either user or app input.

 • MapState: Control all properties of the map and defines the visible tiles for canvas rendering.